coding-blocks-ebooks/blocks-of-javascript/README.md

-# My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+# Blocks of Javascript

+### A Complete Javascript Primer

+This book should be a comprehensive reference manual for learning Javascript.
+It should also appeal to those who already know the language. and want to brush upon some topics.